-In accordance with Article 235a of the Slovenian Companies Act (ZGD-1), Sava Re has started the regular process of identifying shareholders who are registered with intermediaries as holders of shares and who are not themselves intermediaries (ultimate shareholders).
-The process was last carried out on 2 October 2023.
-According to the information received, Croatia Osiguranje d.d. held 2,439,852 POSR shares and Adris Grupa d.d. held 838,197 POSR shares on that date.
+Pursuant to Article 235a of the Slovenian Companies Act (ZGD-1), in April 2023 Sava Re started the process of identifying shareholders who are registered with intermediaries as holders of shares and who are not themselves intermediaries (ultimate shareholders).
+According to the information received, Adris Grupa d.d. held 3,278,049 POSR shares on 6 May 2024.

-Major lines of business transacted and the Group's key markets8
+Major lines of business transacted and the Group's key markets

-In 2023, the Group's main lines of business were:
+In 2024, the Group's main lines of business were: